Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab4-v2.md

 [planners](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planner), you can ask an LLM to generate a plan that achieves a user's unique goal.
 Afterwards, Semantic Kernel will execute the plan for the user.

 ### Task 1: Configure and Run the Semantic Kernel Sample
+In this task, you will configure the Semantic Kernel plugin in Visual Studio Code, create a C# Home Automation app using Azure OpenAI, and build and run the application to interact with it.

 1. Open **Visual Studio Code** from the Lab VM desktop by double-clicking on it.